Undergraduate Admission to the SPAUD Program

 - Students must specify a SPAUD major on their Calvin College application and submit their final Early Admission qualifying ACT or SAT on or before May 1 prior to their freshman year.

-- Earned at least a 3.0 in each of the prerequisite SPAUD courses at Calvin
+- Earned at least an B in all SPAUD courses at Calvin

-- Successfully completed a criminal background check, fingerprint check, and drug screen in the beginning of the MA program.
+- Successfully completed a criminal background check, fingerprint check, and drug screen before entering the Speech Pathology MA program.

 Regular Admission to the BA-MA SPAUD Program

-- At least sophomore standing (greater than or equal to 27 hours) at the application due date.
+- At least junior standing at the application due date.

 - A minimum overall cumulative grade point average (GPA) of 3.0 at the application due date.